Francis Courtney Educational Fund Grant Criteria

 - Preference will be given to those applicants who have not received a grant within the previous year.

-All applicants will complete the application form provided and send it to firstname.lastname@example.org
+All applicants will complete the application form online here.

 The grants are allocated once a year:

-- Shortlisting and interview will then take place in September
+- Shortlisting and interviews will then take place in September

 Two references will be taken up for all shortlisted applications